 Physical therapy helps patients gain strength, coordination, range-of-motion and their greatest possible function by performing precise assessments, creating individualized exercise routines, and using specialized equipment.

-Our physical therapists strive to restore and preserve each patient’s ability to move about safely and independently, and to restore as much mobility and independence as possible.
-They perform assessments and help patients with strengthening and range-of-motion exercises, balance training, assistance with transferring when needed, and also provide caregiver/ family training.
-Physical therapists may also educate patients and family/caregivers with the goal of preventing re-injury
+Our physical therapists endeavor to restore and preserve each patient’s ability to move safely and independently, and to reestablish as much mobility and independence as possible.
+Various assessments are performed in order to help patients with strength conditioning and range-of-motion exercises, balance training, assistance with transferring when needed, and also provide caregiver/ family training.
+Physical therapists may also educate patients and family/caregivers with the goal of preventing re-injury.

 Occupational therapy helps patients carry out activities of daily living and promotes safety and independent living, and helps patients compensate for skills which cannot be restored to prior functioning.